Edward A. Burton, MD, DPhil, FRCP

 • BSc, University of Birmingham (UK), Physiology

-Specialized Areas of Clinical, Research and/or Educational Interests (Please list in short phrases)
+Specialized Areas of Clinical, Research and/or Educational Interests

-Clinical: Parkinson’s disease; progressive supranuclear palsy, dystonia, tremor
+Clinical: Parkinson’s disease; progressive supranuclear palsy; dystonia

 Board Certifications